 The spirit of service

-A top corporate social responsibility value
+A top business social responsibility value

-Kremer highlights the business’ two key corporate social priorities: supporting military families and veterans, and encouraging students to study science, technology, engineering and math, commonly known as STEM.
+Raytheon Missiles & Defense President Wesley Kremer, a U.S. Air Force veteran, encourages this philosophy.
+Kremer highlighted the business’ two key social priorities: supporting military families and veterans, and encouraging students to study science, technology, engineering and math, commonly known as STEM.

-“We walk the walk with our tangible support for initiatives such as supporting Home Base and other organizations committed to helping veterans achieve success after service,” Kremer said.
+“It’s our second nature to want to give, and we do it daily by supporting military families and by encouraging young, future leaders to get involved in science, technology, engineering and math,” Kremer said.
+“We walk the walk with our tangible support for initiatives such as supporting Home Base and other organizations committed to helping veterans achieve success after service.”

-Running for Military Families
+Running for military families

 The Run to Home Base is the largest fundraising event for Home Base: a 9K/5K run or 5K walk around Boston, crossing the finish line at home plate in Boston’s historic ballpark.
 The funds raised help Home Base provide clinical care, wellness programs, education and research at no cost to veterans and military families struggling with the invisible wounds of war.

-Investing in the Next Generation
+Investing in the next generation

 Domestically, our employees volunteer for STEM mentoring, engaging with students in high school and college through a variety of programs such as Imagine Your STEM Future – a girls mentoring program, and Math, Science, Engineering Achievement through the University of Arizona’s Women in STEM Student Council.
 The overarching goal is to pass on the spirit of service and help prepare students for their transition into today’s workforce.